Cablevision's prospective owner talks tough on bloated salaries

-NEW YORK (Reuters) - If you earn more than $300,000 at cable operator Cablevision Systems Corp CVC.N, watch out - your new boss-in-waiting has his eye on you.
+NEW YORK, Sept 17 (Reuters) - If you earn more than $300,000 at cable operator Cablevision Systems Corp, watch out - your new boss-in-waiting has his eye on you.

 Speaking at a Goldman Sachs conference in New York, Drahi said more than 300 employees at Cablevision earn over $300,000 a year.